AI Trainer

 AI training occurs during specific project cycles when companies need human feedback to improve model versions before release or deployment.
 Platforms like Outlier, DataAnnotation.tech, and Remotasks (Scale AI's earlier contributor platform) post tasks in bursts tied to model development timelines.

 Work availability fluctuates weekly.
 Contributors may receive 20 hours of tasks one week and zero the next.
 This project-based pattern makes AI training unsuitable as sole income for most contributors.
-Scale AI, valued at $13 billion according to aigigjobs.com, operates Outlier and Remotasks as its contributor platforms but does not hire individual AI trainers directly as full-time employees.
+Scale AI operates Outlier and Remotasks as its contributor platforms but does not hire individual AI trainers directly as full-time employees.

 Payment cycles reflect the gig structure.
-Outlier pays weekly on Tuesdays for work completed the previous Tuesday through Monday according to RemoWork.
+Outlier publishes its own payout schedule on its platform, and it can change over time.
 DataAnnotation.tech maintains similar weekly payment systems.
 Contributors log into dashboards, claim available tasks, complete evaluations within time limits, and submit work for quality review before payment approval.

 What does AI trainer work look like day-to-day?